Evelyn Ryan, Yourlifelifter

 Why Do We Need Healing?

 Most of us are codependent to varying degrees.
 We have been taught in power imbalanced families to rely predominantly on others, many who are self-serving, rather than ourselves to soothe our pain and validate worthiness of our actions and our beliefs and even our lovability.
-Many of us learned as children to depend on caretakers who abused and exploited us rather than nurturing and validating our emotions and teaching us how to self-soothe and self-regulate our pain-based emotions and to use our compassion responsibly.
+Many of us learned as children to depend on caretakers who abused and exploited us rather than nurturing and validating our emotions and teaching us how to problem solve, self-soothe and self-regulate our pain-based emotions, bounce back from misfortunes, and to use our compassion responsibly.
 The roots of family dysfunctions and intergenerational abuse can be traced far back in history.
 The results?

 Self-care and self-compassion may also be foreign and even painful to many of us if we were not encouraged to take care of our personal needs and perhaps were punished for doing so.
 We may have been rewarded for taking care of other people and supporting their joy at our expense.
 This especially is a vulnerability for empaths, highly sensitive people who are born with an abundance of compassion and who run a higher risk of becoming codependents.